wurthless-elektroniks/smc360/docs/ipc.md

 0. Command `0x17`
 1. Single bit indicating tilt switch orientation (0 = no tilt, 1 = tilt)

+Although Stingray and Winchester do not have a tilt switch, they will still read the tilt switch I/O line and return its status.

 ### 0x1E - Read 12 bytes from SMC memory debug buffer A